jayunit100/RudolF/py_tld/README.md

      logging.basicConfig(filename = LOG_FILENAME, level = logging.INFO, filemode = 'w')

    - change "level" to something lower (logging.DEBUG) or higher (logging.WARNING)
-   - see logging docs for more information
+   - see [logging docs](http://docs.python.org/library/logging.html) for more information

  - changing the column number where it looks for urls in input csv files
    - in "jarkmain.py", look in function "readJark(filename)":
    - replace COLUMN_NUMBER in "return jk.extractBaseUrls(jarkModel, <COLUMN_NUMBER>)"

+## Known issues

+ - tldextract seems to have a problem where it fails the first time it is used, but succeeds subsequently.
+    After setting up this project, run the unit tests.
+If they fail, try them again, noting whether they fail in the same way.